fynv/ThrustRTC/docs/QuickStartGuide.md

 Besides the basic types and Tuples, Vectors and Functors are also Device Viewable Objects.
 These objects will be explained in separated sections.

-Hierarchy of Device Viewable Objects
+An incomplete hierarchy of Device Viewable Objects:

 <img src="DeviceViewable.png" width="500px">